Svanteberg/Virtual-EEG-electrodes/README.md

     python3.7 plot_eeg_gn1.py
  ```

 This will open a GUI.
-Use the 'Open directory' button to find the EEG data.
+Use the 'Open directory' button to navigate in the 'results' folder to find the EEG data you want to visualize.

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/eeg_gui_results_screenshot.png" width="50%">